Writer

 Music and the Mind

-Love Letters to Music, a book of poems by JoAnn Falletta, can be purchased from the Virginia Arts Festival by sending a check for $25 (including postage and handling) to:
+Love Letters to Music, a book of poems by JoAnn Falletta, can be purchased online directly from the Virginia Arts Festival for $15.

 © JoAnn Falletta